Recipes

 twitterTitle: 'Harold is alive!'

-twitterUrl: 'https://my-website.com/blog/doc1'
+twitterUrl: 'https://my-website.com/blog/doc1.html'

 twitterImage: 'https://my-website.com/assets/images/ogImage.png'